SarahAndyshak/capstone-proposal/README.md

 ## Research points:
 - [x] How do C# and React work together -- seems to be based on writing C# APIs
-* Is one better than the other for this project
+- [x] Is one better than the other for this project -- seems like React will be better
-* APIs and React
+- [] APIs and React
-* Look into Firebase
+- [] Look into Firebase
-* How does navigation work in React
+- [] How does navigation work in React
 - [x] Is C# or React more used by front end -- React is far and away used by frontend

 ### Project specific: